-Despite the fact that full load of the Database Schema Tree is not necessary since the second version of the component, and can be completed in a separate thread, loading the query diagram may take a long time if you have large database schema.
-The delays can be caused by several reasons.
+Despite the fact that the full load of the Database Schema Tree is not necessary since the second version of the component, and can be completed in a separate thread, loading of the query diagram may take a long time if you have a large database schema.
+These delays can be diminished in the following ways.

 1. Loading of database objects to the Database Schema Tree.

-The first reason is the value of the QueryBuilder.DatabaseSchemaTreeOptions.DefaultExpandLevel property that's greater than zero.
-This property determines the level of initial node expansion in the Database Schema View.
-Decreasing this property value will lead to faster loading.
-Also please note that turning off all of the QueryBuilder.MetadataStructureOptions.GroupBy* properties will result in a plain list of database objects without any grouping node levels, so all objects would have to be loaded on the zero level.
+The first reason is the presence of inner namespace types or even objects in the QueryBuilder.DatabaseSchemaTreeOptions.DefaultExpandMetadataType property that leads to the expansion of the listed types of nodes in the Database Schema View during the component's initialization.
+The less expanded is the tree the faster is the component's initialization.
+Also please note that turning off all of the QueryBuilder.MetadataStructureOptions.GroupBy* properties will result in a plain list of database objects without any grouping node levels, so all objects would have to be loaded at once.

 2. Loading of fields for objects in the query.

-The second reason for delays might be because the component is inquiring object lists from all schemes that explicitly mentioned in the query text and from schemas marked as default for the current database user.
-It's needed to determine the correspondence of objects pointed in the query with objects of the currently connected database schema.
-The process is necessary to retrieve the supplementary information about objects used in the query, such as data field types and foreign keys.
-This information isn't essential for the component's operability, but it lets increase informational content of the query diagram and makes query building process easier.
+The last reason for delays might be the loading of objects from all schemas that a) explicitly mentioned in the query text and b) from schemas marked as default for the current database user.
+This happens on parsing a query or on dropping the first object on the diagram.
+The load is performed to find corresponding objects in the database schema for objects found in the query.
+This allows for displaying supplementary information about objects, such as field data types and foreign key relationships.
+This information isn't essential for the component to work but makes the query building process easier.

-If the delay is considerable and users are ready to refuse informational contents for productivity, you may turn off the loading of this information by setting the QueryBuilder.MetadataLoadingOptions.DisableAutomaticMetadataLoading property to True.
+If the time of adding the first object to the query is inacceptable, you can turn off the loading of this information by setting the QueryBuilder.MetadataLoadingOptions.DisableAutomaticMetadataLoading property to True.